Julian Bennet Vogel

 “Marketing Psychology & Authentic Selling”

-• TikTok/UGC tactics that don’t feel cringe or forced
+• Social Media tactics that don’t feel cringe or forced

 • Scarcity, storytelling, and community as tools